scalatra/scalatra-website/guides/routes-and-actions.md

 the request method automatically if you add the `MethodOverride` trait into your servlet or filter:

-{pygmentize:: scala}
+{% highlight scala %}

   class MyFilter extends ScalatraFilter with MethodOverride {

     // POST to "/foo/bar" with params "id=2" and "_method=put" will hit this route:
     put("/foo/bar/:id") {
       // update your resource here
     }
   }

-{pygmentize}
+{% endhighlight %}

 ## Request filters